 Kentucky Derby is the oldest continuously held horse race in the Nation.
-It started in 1875 when Meriwether Lewis Clark, of the Lewis & Clark fame, saw the pageantry and charm of horse races in Europe.
-When he returned to Kentucky, he persuaded his uncles, John & Henry Churchill to give him the land to build a race track.
+It started in 1875 when Meriwether Lewis Clark, of the Lewis & Clark fame, saw the pageantry and charm of European horse races.
+When he returned to Kentucky, he persuaded his uncles, John & Henry Churchill, to give him the land to build a race track.
 His first race was attended by an unexpectedly large crowd of 10,000 spectators.
-The traditional drink at the Derby is the mint julep, with more than 120,000 served each race, along with 142,000 hot dogs, 32,000 jumbo shrimp and 300,000 strawberries.
+The traditional drink at the Derby is the mint julep, with more than 120,000 served each race, 142,000 hot dogs, 32,000 jumbo shrimp, and 300,000 strawberries.
 The Kentucky Derby is synonymous with fashion and stunning headwear.
-Men’s dress typically revolves around color palettes, ties and straw hats, while ladies sport their most flamboyant hat, along with a matching dress.
-This race is one of the most joyous, safe, eloquent and obscene-free events in the Nation.
+Men’s dress typically revolves around color palettes, ties, and straw hats, while ladies sport their most flamboyant hat and a matching dress.
+This race is one of the most joyous, safe, eloquent, and obscene-free events in the Nation.

-Abraham Lincoln was born in Sinking Springs Farm, KY, in a one-room log cabin.
-Lincoln was self-educated having less than 12 months of formal education.
+Abraham Lincoln was born in a one-room log cabin in Sinking Springs Farm, KY.
+Lincoln was self-educated, having less than 12 months of formal education.
 He learned to read from the Bible.
 Lincoln hated slavery, which led him to join the Republican Party.
-He won the election in 1860, becoming the first republican president.
-The South signed Articles of Succession before Lincoln took office, but President Buchanan and President-Elect Lincoln declared the succession illegal.
-Lincoln was re-elected to a second term and the war ended six months later.
-He was assassinated 5 days after that.
-However, during his time as president, he helped to reunite the North and South and he spoke out vehemently against the evils of slavery, issuing the Emancipation Proclamation and arming black soldiers in the Union army.
-Although he wasn’t alive to see it, his efforts set the precedent for freeing slaves under the Thirteenth Amendment.
+He won the election in 1860, becoming the first Republican president.
+The South signed the Articles of Succession before Lincoln took office, but President Buchanan and President-Elect Lincoln declared the succession illegal.
+Lincoln was re-elected to a second term, and the war ended six months later.
+He was assassinated five days after that.
+However, during his time as president, he helped reunite the North and South.
+He spoke vehemently against the evils of slavery, issuing the Emancipation Proclamation and arming black soldiers in the Union army.
+Although he wasn’t alive to see it, his efforts set a precedent for freeing enslaved people under the Thirteenth Amendment.

 Loretta Lynn was born in Butcher Hollow, Kentucky.
 Her father was a coal miner.
-She taught herself to play the guitar when she was pregnant with her first child.
+She taught herself to play the guitar while pregnant with her first child.
 She sang for $12 a gig and picked strawberries for 5 cents per crate.
 All the while, she was jotting down lyrics.
-Many of them found their way into her first hit “I’m a Honky Tonk Girl.”
+Many of them found their way into her first hit, “I’m a Honky Tonk Girl.”
 Her song “Coal Miner’s Daughter” was based on actual events from her youth.
 Her fearlessness ensured her success.